Selling your home but not sure how to go about it?

 - Take utilities out of your name

-- Cancel your homeowner’s insurance
+- Cancel your homeowners insurance

 - Update your mailing address.